 - 12 ounces (2 cups) semi sweet chocolate chips

-- Store in an air tight container at room temperature for 4 days.
+- Store cool cookies in an airtight container at room temperature for up to 4 days.